+That refer the black hours buyer to the parties are a valid distance in the state of the contract of the contr

-Single Man.
+Man Single Man.

-Lieutenant:
+Lieutenant: £

-On appointment , 782
+On appointment

 Captain:

 (a) On promotion from Lieutenant 1,431

 (b) On appointment during resident year

 (c) On transfer to the Regular Army 1,924

-The above amounts include the following and nual allowances: £
+The above amounts include the following allowances: g annual

+£

 Clothing maintenance 46

-Clothing maintenance 169
+Living out 169

-Married Man. £
+Married Man.

-Lieutenant:
+Lieutenant: £

 On appointment 882

 Captain:

-(a) On promotion from Lieutenant 1,531
+(a) On promotion from Lieutenant 1.531

-(b) On appointment during resident year 2,024
+(b) On appointment during resident year

-(c) On transfer to the Regular Army 2,024
+(c) On transfer to the Regular Army

-The above amounts include the following annual allowances: $\pounds$
+The above amounts include the following allowances: ng annual £

+Clothing maintenance 46 ace 269

 Bonds and Periods of Service: Prior to appointment, the student will be required to execute a bond to serve on after completion of hospital residency for a period regulated by the date of appointment.
-The specified bonds and periods are as follows:
+The specified bonds and periods are as follows.

-Date of Appoint- Period of Service.
-Amount of Bond. ment.
+Date of Appointment.
+Period of Service.
+Amount of Bond.
 During first or second clinical years of course 4 years Not exceeding £1,000 During third clinical year or during period of hospital residency 2 years Not exceeding £500